-Mediation for collective bargaining agreements has been successful in FY 2021.
+Mediation for collective bargaining agreements has been successful in FY 2022 and thus far in FY 2023.
 Mediators effectively used their skills to assist parties in finding ways to bridge their disputes and reach agreement.
 Agreements were mediated in the airline sector with passenger and freight carriers, and in the rail sector with freight and commuter lines.
-Challenges at the bargaining table included consolidating agreements after mergers, and dealing with health care changes.
+Challenges at the bargaining table included both the severe COVID -19 related financial impact on certain carriers and dealing with health care changes.